sofastack/sofa-lookout/README_EN.md

 Lookout's multi-dimensional metrics refer to the [Metrics 2.0](http://metrics20.org/) standard.

 - The client part of this project is a Java library.
 You can instrument your code to collect metrics of your project.[more details](./client/README.md).
-- The server part of this project is coming soon.
+- The server part of this project is available now.
 Through this service, metrics data can be collected, processed, stored, and queried.
 In addition, it can work together with grafana to analyze and visualize data.

 ## Compared with common monitoring solutions, we have the following considerations: